ipfs/ipfs-blog/src/_blog/bacalhau-beta-v1.md

 Hi all!

-Today, we are EXCEEDINGLY pleased to announce the Beta of **Project Bacalhau**.
+Today, we are EXCEEDINGLY pleased to announce the Beta of **[Project Bacalhau](https://www.bacalhau.org/)**.
+Bacalhau enables users to run arbitrary docker containers and wasm images against data stored in IPFS.
+It is a peer-to-peer network of nodes where each node participates in executing jobs submitted to the cluster.
 With Bacalhau, we plan to take a meaningful step towards unlocking distributed compute over data for everyone and improving how people interact with the ever-growing amount of information available.

 ## Background